aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 analysis.
 A user who can save Config may save the recommended subset after reviewing it.

+**No preview images appear with a threshold suggestion**

+Previews are best-effort visual aids.
+Use the complete filename, capture-time, and ratio table to confirm the populations if one or more selected FITS could not be rendered.
+A missing preview does not weaken or replace the evidence checks that produced the threshold suggestion.

 **The report time differs from UTC**

 This is intentional.
 Browser and text-report timestamps are shown in local